jacksongrove/impossibly/README.md

 This library is designed to be used as a backend for AI apps and automations, providing support for all major LLM providers and locally-hosted model endpoints.

 **This project is currently in development.
-More features and support is coming very soon.**
+More features and support coming very soon.**

 # Getting Started
 ## Imports